MansiMore99/Multimodal-Enterprise-RAG-with-APARAVI-and-QDRANT/README.md

 # 🛠️ DIY Home-Repair Helper using APARAVI

 > Build your own AI-powered handyman! 🤖🔧

 > In this step-by-step project, you’ll learn how to build a complete multimodal Retrieval-Augmented Generation (RAG) pipeline using a no-code visual Data Toolchain.
-I’ll guide you through:
- • Creating a new project
- • Connecting to an AWS S3 bucket
- • Uploading and organizing unstructured documents
- • Parsing and chunking text
- • Generating embeddings using OpenAI
- • Storing vectors in Qdrant

 Perfect for AI builders, developers, and data teams working with unstructured data to power LLM applications like intelligent search or chatbots — no heavy coding needed.